YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 generates all possible divisor-quotient pairs for `a`, and for each such pair [the second `div`](peano.ml#L92) tests if the divisor also divides
 `b` and if so generates the quotient.
-The sequence of two `div`'s then play of role of a generator of all common divisors of `a,b` together with the corresponding pairs of numbers which are `a,b` divided by their common divisors.
+The sequence of two `div`'s then plays of role of a generator of all common divisors of `a,b` together with the corresponding pairs of numbers which are `a,b` divided by their common divisors.